 I was born in Elko Nevada and graduated from Spring Creek High School.
 I love living in Elko and plan to be here for a long time.
+I have two amazing boys ages 1 and 5.
 After graduating from high school I always knew I wanted to be in a field where I could help kids.
 While attending the University of Nevada Reno I worked in the pediatric department at St. Mary’s Hospital and as a teacher at Sierra Kids.
 Through these experiences I decided I wanted to pursue a future in education.
 I graduated with my Bachelors in Elementary Education from Great Basin College and my Masters in Administration from Grand Canyon University.
 I taught both 1st and 3rd grade for a total of six years and am going on my third year as an administrator.
 I love working at EIAA and love all that we stand for.
 We have a great staff always striving to grow and provide our students with a solid, well rounded, and up to date education.

 Ms. Perkins’ Mission Statement